Flag of the governor-general of New Zealand: Current design

 The current flag was first flown on 5 June 2008.
 Pictured with the flag are the three military personnel who raised the new flag and lowered the old.

 On 2 June 2008 a new design was adopted, the timing coinciding with the official observance of the Queen's birthday.
 It is a blue field featuring the shield of the coat of arms surmounted by a Royal Crown (depicted as St Edward's Crown) in the centre.
 The previous design was deemed to be too 'colonial' and lacking in New Zealand elements.

 The new design was flown for first time at ceremonies at Government House, Auckland on 5 June 2008 and at Government House, Wellington on 17 June 2008.

 Usage

 The flag of the governor-general occupies the same position in New Zealand that a royal standard does in the United Kingdom.
 It is flown at places the governor-general occupies or resides such as the governor-general's residence, or Parliament House while attending Executive Council meetings.
 It is also displayed on official vehicles transporting the governor-general.

+The flag of the governor-general takes precedence over the national flag of New Zealand and was second only to the Queen's Personal New Zealand Flag.